yashksaini-coder/Zomato-Data-Analysis/README.md

 ```

 - **data:** Contains the dataset used for analysis.
-- **notebooks:** Jupyter notebooks for different levels of analysis.
-- **src:** Source code files for data preprocessing, exploratory data analysis, and predictive modeling.
 - **app.py:** Streamlit app for the interactive dashboard.
 - **requirements.txt:** Required packages for the project.

-## 🤝 Contributors

-Thank you for your interest in contributing to our project!
-We welcome contributions from the community to help improve and enhance our work.
-This guide will walk you through the process of contributing using Git commands.

 ### 🌟 Getting Started